w3c/wai-curricula/content/designer/visual-design.md

 * design focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard
 * define page regions by using headings, spacing, and grouping
-* design layouts that enable presentation of visual and non-visual cues in different screen sizes and screen configurations
+* design layouts that enable presentation of visual and non-visual cues in different screen sizes, screen configurations, and style sheets
 * define methods to help users perceive and understand visual and non-visual cues, for example by using text, color, and icons to convey the status of tasks in a project

 #### Teaching Ideas for Topic